-Between The Ropes is dedicated to covering the entertaining world of professional wrestling and mixed martial arts.
+Between The Ropes is dedicated to covering the entertaining world of professional wrestling.
 The website features commentary, insight and opinions along with interviews with the stars of today and yesterday.

 The website spawned from the Between The Ropes radio show which debuted on August 25, 1998 on Sports Radio 740 The Game in Orlando, FL.
 It was the original idea of Brian Fritz who was able to convince station program director Marc Daniels to put the show on the air.
 Fritz was joined by fellow wrestling enthusiast Brian Dickerman as his co-host along with good friend Randy Myers who produced the show.
 The trio were on the air late Tuesday nights talking about the latest in wrestling.

 Over the next year, the show quickly grew in popularity not only locally in Orlando but throughout North America with the show streaming online.
 More and more guests starting appearing on the show, especially wrestlers from WWE, WCW and ECW.
 Plus, the show moved to Thursdays nights and expanded to two hours from 10p.m. – 12a.m.
 ET.

 As the show gained more recognition, it was able to land bigger guests.
 Both “Stone Cold” Steve Austin and The Rock were interviewed on the show within two weeks of squaring off against one another in the main event of WrestleMania XV.

 Another big break for Between The Ropes came on July 20, 1999 when Chris Jericho called in to the show and joined in for an hour, giving his first interview since leaving WCW when he became the hottest free agent in the wrestling business although it was widely known he was jumping to the WWF.
 That interview was picked up on many wrestling websites and newsletters and took the show to another level.